nikhilmaddirala/mcit-hackathon-2020/README.md

 ## Overview

+**NOTE: This hackathon project is now archived and the application is no longer being hosted, but please feel free to explore the source code!**

 ### Project summary

 Upload a selfie and this AI will guess your age!
 Click this link to try it out: